| The SBIR proposal system is CLOSED for 2018 SBIR

 - Business must be registered in Vermont

-- One award will also be made in areas of interest to NASA using NASA-EPSCoR funds.
+- One award will also be made in areas of interest to NASA using NASA-EPSCoR funds (contingent upon availability of FY19 NASA funds).
 To show that an area is of interest to NASA, the PI should identify their proposed project with a new or continuing NASA research priority or technology need.
 This can be done by reference to a URL on a NASA website or by including an email of support from a NASA contact.
 The project has to include a full-time faculty researcher at a Vermont college or university as a collaborator.
 Only NASA projects carry this requirement.

 - The maximum amount of each grant is $15,000.

-- Multiple year Vermont EPSCoR Innovation Fund (IF) or Phase (0) awardees must take a 1 year break from submission after their third consecutive successful award.
+- Multiple year Vermont EPSCoR Phase (0) awardees must take a 1 year break from submission after their third consecutive successful award.

 - Awards contingent upon NSF funding for Vermont EPSCoR.